 Though traditional stuffed cabbage recipes are made with meat, here Savoy cabbage leaves are stuffed with a combination of rice, mushrooms, onions, garlic and herbs for a healthy vegetarian stuffed cabbage recipe.
 The stuffed cabbage leaves gently bake in a simple tomato sauce.
 This easy stuffed cabbage recipe can be made ahead of time and baked just before serving.

-Feta cheese, roasted peppers, spinach and more flavor these Mediterranean-inspired stuffed chicken breasts.
+Feta cheese, roasted peppers, spinach and more flavors common to regions around the Mediterranean, inspired this quick and easy stuffed chicken breast recipe.
 Browning the chicken in a skillet before baking gives it a beautiful golden color, and finishing it in the oven ensures that this healthy baked chicken recipe cooks evenly throughout.